-The department will mail a warning letter to the last known address of persons with amounts due that are new qualifiers for the Internet posting and for whom delinquent balances exceed $5,000.
-The warning letter gives taxpayers an opportunity to pay the balance before the posting.
+We mail a warning letter to the last known address of persons with amounts due that are new qualifiers for the internet posting.
+The warning letter provides an opportunity to pay the balance before the posting.
 Please see criteria for posting as indicated in

 Question 1 above.

-A separate warning letter is provided to sellers as part of the revocation process before any revoked sellers are posted to the Internet regardless of balance due.
+We provide a separate warning letter to sellers as part of the revocation process before any revoked sellers are posted to the internet regardless of balance due.

 How can I get my name off the list?